deliverr/recruiting-exercises/inventory-allocator/README.md

 2. Some kind of priority can also be set into the costs of having multiple items from one warehouse compared to the rest, to be able to come up with a better alternative.

-3. Some kind of optimization modelling could be applied, involving least squares(?)
+3. Some kind of optimization modelling could be applied.